Installation Guide | Sliders

 - Maintain at least 1 inch clearance around the frame.

-- Exterior doors require an overhang and drip edge installed above the frame for water to be diverted away from the top.
+- Exterior doors require an overhang and drip edge installed above the frame so water can be diverted away from the top.

 Before you start installing your door frame, make sure your rough opening is plumb, level, and square.
 Use plastic shims at the leveling points.